zeling595/tp/docs/UserGuide.md

 * `listPerson` followed by `deletePerson 2` deletes the 2nd person in the guestbook.
 * `findPerson Betsy` followed by `deletePerson 1` deletes the 1st person in the results of the `findPerson` command.

-### Viewing a bill: `getBill`

-Finds the bill with a room ID and a date (the last day of a booking).

-Format: `getBill id/ROOM_ID ed/BOOKING_END_DATE`

-* The room ID must be a valid room number
-* Dates have to be in the format yyyy-MM-dd

-Examples:
-* `getBill id/2103 ed/2020-09-15` shows the bill for the booking on Room 2103 which ends on 15 Sep 2020.

 ### Checking in guest: `checkIn`

 Checks in a guest into the hotel.